Marília Gabriela: Television hosting

-Acting career
+Acting

-Gabi debuted on stages in 2000, with the leading role in Gerald Thomas' play Esperando Beckett,.
+Gabriela debuted on stages in 2000, with the leading role in Gerald Thomas (theatre director)' play Esperando Beckett,.
 She also acted in feature films and telenovelas.
 In the telenovela Senhora do Destino, de Aguinaldo Silva, Marília Gabriela played two characters in different timelines: Josefa Medeiros Duarte Pinto, a journalist, and her daughter, Guilhermina de Medeiros Duarte Pinto Lefevre.
 After prioritizing her acting career at Rede Globo, and also presenting Marília Gabriela Entrevista on cable channel GNT, she returned to SBT in June 2010, back with De Frente com Gabi.
 On 6 July 2010 she signed with TV Cultura to present Roda Viva on Mondays, keeping her program on SBT on Sundays.
 Thus, Marília Gabriela passed to host three programs in three different channels.
 After a year at TV Cultura, SBT decided for her exclusivity on broadcast television.
 She left the channel in 2015.